yizucodes/Twinly/README.md

+# Twinly

+Twinly is an AI-powered networking follow-up automation system that uses iPhone voice recording, Claude for conversation analysis, and Toolhouse for intelligent multi-API orchestration.
+The agent extracts key context (contacts, companies, action items) from transcribed conversations and automatically generates personalized follow-up emails via Gmail API and tracking cards via Trello API.
+Built with a true agentic architecture using Model Context Protocol, Twinly reduces follow-up time from 30 minutes per person to 90 seconds—turning networking conversations into tracked opportunities automatically.

 # Composio Integration Demo

 This project demonstrates how to use Composio to connect users via auth config and execute tools (Gmail send email) using OpenAI Agents.